 The county collaborative early childhood team will determine the composition of the observation team and the schedule for completion in each classroom.
 Each observation team must include a minimum of two observers.
 Classroom staff are encouraged to utilize the WV Universal Pre-K Health and Safety Checklist to assess their environment throughout the year; however, the observation team designated to complete the WV Universal Pre-K Health and Safety Checklist within the first 45 days of school may not include staff from the classroom being observed.
-One member of each classroom observation team must enter results from the WV Universal Pre-K Health and Safety Checklist into the online observation platform, which is located on the ELRS: Pre-K. The observation team member designated to enter results from the Health and Safety Checklist must have access to the ELRS: Pre-K, which is located at https://wvde.state.wv.us/apps/elrs/.
+One member of each classroom observation team must enter results from the WV Universal Pre-K Health and Safety Checklist into the online observation platform, which is located on the ELRS: Pre-K. The observation team member designated to enter results from the Health and Safety Checklist must have access to the ELRS: Pre-K.